3rdfloorTom/pythonEM/README.md

-# pythonEM
+# pythonEM.

-A mixture of shell scripts for EM-related software packages.

-Personal (attempts) at python scripts which others might find useful <br/>
+Personal (attempts at) python scripts which others might find useful <br/>
+Predominantly (exclusively?) cryoSPARC pertaining scripts due to the nature of their metadata files.
+I do not really 'know' python.
+I just keep changing things until the intended output is achieved. <br/>